-March 5, 2024 David Blauzvern
+March 5, 2024 •David Blauzvern

-Employee stock ownership plans are industry agnostic and adaptable enough to meet a range of stakeholder objectives.
+Employee stock ownership plans are industry-agnostic and adaptable enough to meet a range of stakeholder objectives.

-Six Leveraged ESOP Use Cases and Potential "Good Fits"
+Top ESOP Use Cases and Potential "Good Fits"

-Shareholders Taking "Chips of the Table"
+Shareholders Taking "Chips off the Table"

-Post-transaction, an employee-owned company is free to sell additional shares to the ESOP, repurchase stock, make acquisitions, or sell to outside buyers.
+Following the transaction, an employee-owned company is free to sell additional shares to the ESOP, repurchase stock, make acquisitions, or sell to outside buyers.
 That represents significant flexibility for owners with extended time horizons.

 Family Business Succession Alternative